openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `issuer`
     * REQUIRED.
 URL using the `https` scheme with no query or fragment component that the Self-Issued OP asserts as its Issuer Identifier.
 MUST be identical to the `iss` Claim value in ID Tokens issued from this Self-Issued OP.
 * `response_types_supported`
     * REQUIRED.
 A JSON array of strings representing supported response types.
-MUST be `id_token`.
+MUST include `id_token`.
 * `scopes_supported`
     * REQUIRED.
 A JSON array of strings representing supported scopes.
 MUST support the `openid` scope value.
 * `subject_types_supported`